jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 The first area that the ACCC's [Measuring Broadband](https://measuringbroadbandaustralia.com.au/) program falls flat, is that they don't actually publish a technical testing methodology nor actually describe in any detail what is being measured, how they are measuring it or how SamKnows compensate for errors that are not indicative of a fault on the targeted RSP's network.
 Whilst it's possible to infer the way it works by looking into the SamKnows speedtest website, the SamKnows measurement boxes that are planted at random houses could be performing any manner of measurements, and it will be necessary to acquire one physically and attempt to dig into the guts of it to investigate how they work in more detail.

 The ACCC do publish some performative fluff in their [Broadband Performance Data Explained](https://www.accc.gov.au/consumers/telecommunications-and-internet/broadband-performance-data/broadband-performance-data-explained) article, and of particular interest they explicitly state that the data is accurate and independent (which will also be examined in this article).
-It is unfortunate that this article simply suggests to RSPs to "resolve network issues" or upgrade customers to higher speed tiers as a solution to negative test results, rather than providing information that would allow RSPs to identify and resolve issues.
+It is unfortunate that this article simply suggests to RSPs to “resolve network issues” or upgrade customers to higher speed tiers as a solution to negative test results, rather than providing information that would allow RSPs to identify and resolve issues.
 These test results have a considerable impact on brand reputation, and may be particularly challenging for smaller RSPs to navigate and market around.

-There is also no disclosure as to who actually operates the networks that the testing infrastructure is using, nor is there any information that discloses known outages or service impacts that affected the availability or performance of the test service itself.
+There is also no disclosure as to who actually operates the networks that the testing infrastructure is using.
+There is no information that discloses known outages or service impacts that affected the availability or performance of the test service itself.

 Finally, there is no binding agreement which RSPs enter into that legally prevents them from interfering with the results of these tests.
 This means that it's possible (and very easy) to implement network policies that prioritise traffic to and from SamKnows test nodes to artificially inflate the test results.
 However, there might actually be some good reasons for certain RSPs to be doing this, due to the way SamKnows Australian infrastructure is hosted.

-So in summary, there's 4 outstanding issues that will be addressed in this article:
+So in summary, there are 4 outstanding issues that will be addressed in this article:

 - [Accuracy](#accuracy) of the data reported
 - [Independence](#independence) of the testing
 - [Disclosure](#disclosure) by the ACCC
 - [Authenticity](#authenticity) of test data

-Lastly, a fifth point would be getting a more in-depth understanding of how the test boxes work and operate, but that will need to be visited in another article as we don't have one to dig into at the time of writing.
+Lastly, a fifth point would be getting a more in-depth understanding of how the test boxes work and operate.
+That will need to be visited in another article as we don't have one to dig into at the time of writing.

 ## Accuracy